 Extra Virgin - As in life, when it comes to olive oils, being a virgin is a yes or no proposition.
 When a virgin olive oil is described as being "extra," it does not mean it is "more" virgin; rather, the term indicates that the oil is a superior or premium virgin oil, meeting higher quality standards than those that apply for the ordinary "virgin" grade of olive oil.

-Cold-pressed and First Cold-Press - The use of the terms "cold pressed" or "first cold-press" on an extra virgin olive oil label is intended to indicate that the oil was extracted by mechanical means without the addition of heat.
-The use of these terms is redundant; under the international standards now in effect around the world, in order for an olive oil to be labeled as "virgin" (including "extra virgin") it must be extracted by mechanical means without the addition of heat (and of course, without any chemicals).
+Cold-pressed and First Cold-Press - The use of the terms "cold pressed" or "first cold-press" on an extra virgin olive oil label is intended to indicate that the oil was extracted by mechanical means at temperatures below 27ºC (80.6ºF).
+The use of these terms is redundant; under the international standards now in effect around the world, in order for an olive oil to be labeled as "virgin" (including "extra virgin") it must be extracted by mechanical means at temperatures that will not alter the oil (and of course, without any chemicals).
 To the extent these terms refers to a "press," the term is mostly figurative--nearly all olive oil is extracted using other mechanical means (malaxers and centrifuges) instead of presses.
 So in today's world the terms "cold-pressed" and "first cold-press" have little actual significance on a label of extra virgin olive oil.
 Learn more about how olive oil is extracted.

 Mono-varietal - Most olive oil is made from a blend of different kinds of olives.
 Mono-varietal means that the bottle is made from olives of one type.

 Estate bottled - This means that the oil was harvested and pressed at the same farm where the olives were grown.